martinratinaud/work-with-me/readme.md

 Husband of 1 wife

-I apply kanban for my family life (weird but worth it :-))
+I apply kanban to my family life (weird but worth it :-))

 ## Personality

-I love to experiment and I try to never read something great on the internet without trying it out soon after.
+Love to experiment and I try to never read something great on the internet without trying it out soon after.

-I’m a **doer**, **autonomous** but feel I’m a lot better when paired up with somebody I can exchange my ideas on
+I’m a **doer**, **autonomous** but feel I’m a lot better when paired up with somebody I can exchange my ideas with

-I can talk about anything to anybody without becoming emotional (and that has not always been the case :-)
+I can talk to anyone about anything without being emotional (and that has not always been the case :-)

 I automate everything I can

 I have a lot of ideas about building stuff, making the world better and I try to implement some of them

-I’m **happy** and to keep being that way, first thing we do in the morning with all my family is smile
+I’m **happy** and to stay this way, the first thing we do in the morning with all my family is smile

-I love quotes and my favorite of all is by Coluche (a french humorist) and it sums up my mood noawadays
+I love quotes and my favorite of all is by Coluche (a french humorist) and it sums up my mood nowadays

 > When you think it would only take for people to stop buying crap for people to stop selling it!

 ## Work environment

-Work from 8am till 16am, usually short break at noon
+Work from 8am till 4pm, usually short break at noon

-Mauritius timezone GMT +4
+Mauritius timezone GMT +4 (London +3, New York +8, San Francisco +11)

 Sometimes music, sometimes Noizio

-Not often in coffees
+Not often in coffee shops

 Sometimes with friends that work remotely too